-- Electrical measurements, using a Watt-meter, a Voltmeter, and an ampmeter. - Photometric measurements, using a simple photodetector and an integrating sphere.
-You will measure the visual intensity and total visual flux.

-• Colorimetric measurements, using a calibrated fibered spectrometer.
+- Electrical measurements, using a Watt-meter, a Voltmeter, and an ampmeter. - Photometric measurements, using a simple visual photodetector and an integrating sphere.
+You will measure the visual intensity and total flux. - Colorimetric measurements, using a CRI illuminance-meter (luxmètre-chromamètre).
 You will measure the emission spectrum of the light source and its coordinates in the chromaticity diagram.